JoyHak/awesome-notepad-plus-plus/README.md

 - Added highlighting of negation of variables, functions, and integer expressions to quickly distinguish elements of logic algebra.
 - Different colors have been added for different states and variable values.
 - The individual colors have file paths, relative paths, extensions, module names, and included files.

+## Customization
+All settings are in individual files.
+Each plugin has an intuitive interface and is easy to set up.
+Below is a list of files and dirs that contain various customization elements. *Please read the comments in the files and the links to the plugins listed below.
+They will help you add something of your own or change the available parameters.*
+- Syntax highlighting is configured by files in two directories
+ - The internal syntax highlighting of basic keywords, operators, and functions is found in the files here: `C:\Users\ToYu\Notepad++\userDefineLangs`. *[Here](https://npp-user-manual.org/docs/user-defined-language-system/) you can find how to configure internal syntax highlighting using user-defines languages.*
+ - Syntax highlighting using the [Regex plugin](https://github.com/Ekopalypse/EnhanceAnyLexer) is configured in the file: `C:\Users\ToYu\Notepad++\plugins\Config\EnhanceAnyLexer\EnhanceAnyLexerConfig.ini`. *The directory contains finished languages.
+To add your own syntax highlghting, read the comments in the file and look at my regexes.
+You can find new languages [here](https://github.com/notepad-plus-plus/userDefinedLanguages).*
+- The buttons on the toolbar were added using the [plugin](https://sourceforge.net/projects/npp-customize/) and are located in the file: `C:\Users\ToYu\Notepad++\plugins\Config\CustomizeToolbar.btn`
+- All the button icons for plugins are here: `C:\Users\ToYu\Notepad++\plugins\Config\icons`
+- Launch, compilation, and debugging buttons is configured using the [plugin](https://github.com/d0vgan/nppexec) and is located in the file: `C:\Users\ToYu\Notepad++\plugins\Config\npes_saved.txt`. *Please read the [documentation](https://github.com/d0vgan/nppexec/blob/master/docs/NppExec_HelpAll.txt) to add new buttons.*

+## Why Notepad++

+I know that VScode is really popular, but for me, Notepad++ is just as good.
+You can do so much more with it, like customising the syntax highlighting, adding a programming language and a lot of hotkeys, writing a plugin,  and more.
+It's a super versatile text editor.
+But what I really want to do is make it an efficient editor that will be a handy tool for the different languages I use (xyplorer, autohotkey, Syncovery logs, php...).

+I've tried other IDEs, but they're just not as flexible.
+Jetbrains (which I still work in) and VScode require me to write a plugin for powerful syntax highlighting in the new language, which is a bit of a pain.
+The existing plugins have very poor syntax highlighting.
+I've tried Notepad+, SciTE, AkelPad and other Notepad forks, but they don't have an ecosystem of useful plugins, and the ability to customise syntax highlighting without knowing the structure of their special files is a bit of a challenge.